QuoteMedia Achieves SOC 2 Type II Certification

-/EIN News/ -- PHOENIX, March 24, 2023 (GLOBE NEWSWIRE) -- QuoteMedia, Inc. (OTCQB: QMCI), a leading provider of market data and financial applications, today announced that it has achieved SOC 2 Type II accreditation.
+PHOENIX, March 24, 2023 (GLOBE NEWSWIRE) -- QuoteMedia, Inc. QMCI, a leading provider of market data and financial applications, today announced that it has achieved SOC 2 Type II accreditation.

 The SOC 2 Type II accreditation is a rigorous certification that requires companies to demonstrate their ability to securely manage customer data and protect against unauthorized access.
 The accreditation is awarded to companies that have implemented a comprehensive set of controls and processes to ensure the confidentiality, integrity, and availability of their services.